graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--no-validation` : Turns off validation.

-`--valid-batch-size` : The batch size to use for validation.

 Note that the `validation.py` script can be run to validate previously generated checkpoints.
-Use the `--restore-path` option to point to the checkpoints and set up the model the same way as in training.
+Use the `--restore-path` option to point to the checkpoints, and either select the same configuration file as used in training with `--config` or pass `--model`, `--model-size`, `--dataset` matching those used in the training.
+If arguments.json is present the directory given in `--restore-path`, global_batch_size is extracted from that file, but it can be overwritten with `--global-batch-size` argument.
+If neither the argument nor the file are available, then global_batch_size becomes `--micro-batch-size`)

 ## Other options